techdivision/ckstyles/README.md

 </p>
 ```

+## Benefits

+In most projects there are requirements that you cannot achieve with tags alone and you need classes under editorial control -
-But why?
-Often customers want to highlight some text for example with font size but don't use a headline for SEO reasons
+e.g. if you want to highlight some text with font size but don't use a headline for SEO reasons
 or want to add an icon, adjust the font color ...

 ## Getting started